 Senior Health Insurance Counseling for Kansas helps you navigate the complex web of Medicare.

 Get started with the basics of Microsoft Word.
 Learn to use fonts, spell check and some basic editing techniques to help you navigate, create and edit documents.
-To register, go to http://tscpl.org/register
+Register at tscpl.org/register.

 An overview of memory loss, Alzheimer's and related dementia diseases, including diagnosis, stages of the disease and communication tips will be shared by an Alzheimer's Association presenter, along with local resources for support.

 Learn basic internet functions and visit a variety of sites for information and entertainment.
-To register, go to http://tscpl.org/register
+Register at tscpl.org/register.

 “Bite-sized discourse in the Capital City.”
 This is a public group to discuss interesting articles.
 Each month a “curator” is chosen to select an article for next month’s discussion.
 Additional articles can be discussed in an unregulated bonanza at the end of the event.
 Email firstname.lastname@example.org.